BoikoAnastasiia/BoikoAnastasiia/README.md

 # Welcome to My GitHub Profile!

-Hi there! 👋 I'm Nastya, a passionate front-end developer with 3 years of hands-on experience.
+Hi there! 👋 I'm Nastya, right now I live in Zagreb, Croatia.
+I am a passionate front-end developer with 3 years of hands-on experience.
 I thrive on turning creative ideas into functional and visually appealing web applications.
 For 15 years I have been working as a graphic designer making magazines.
 This aesthetic sensibility continues to influence my approach to front-end development, where I emphasize not just functionality but also a delightful user experience.
 Below, you'll find a glimpse of what I bring to the table.

 ## 🔧 Skills